 You might be thinking about adding cardio into your body recomposition plan.
 After all, cardio is an effective way of increasing energy expenditure.

-Just make sure you do it on your non-strength training days so it doesn’t interfere with recovery.
+Make sure you do it on your non-strength training days so it doesn’t interfere with recovery.

 Testosterone is a natural anabolic hormone produced in the Leydig cells of your testes.